 Nathaniel Branden: I still think he's the worst disaster this country has had to cope with.

 Daily Bell: The death of bin Laden?

-Nathaniel Branden: Well I don't miss him.
-I have been glued to my television set, which I rarely am, because I'm very fascinated about what's going to happen next, it's all entertaining to say the least, which I rarely do.
+Nathaniel Branden: Well, I don't miss him.
+I have been glued to my television set, which I rarely am, because I'm very fascinated about what's going to happen next.
+It's all entertaining, to say the least, which I rarely do.

-Daily Bell: What are the most important achievements of your life.
+Daily Bell: What are the most important achievements of your life?
 Please provide details and expansion.

 Nathaniel Branden: Definitely my books.
-The Psychology of Self-Esteem, Honoring thy Self and finally the Visions of Ayn Rand.
+The Psychology of Self-Esteem, Honoring Thy Self and finally, The Visions of Ayn Rand.
 After Atlas Shrugged was published there was an enormous interest in learning more about our philosophy and objectivism, so I created Nathaniel Branden lectures, which became the Nathaniel Branden Institute.

 We took 20 weeks, which was how long the course was, transcribed the lectures and notes and made it into a book.
 I turned a philosophy into a movement, which Ayn was the first to acknowledge, until she and I broke up.
 After I fell out of her grace she denied everything that was good between us.
-So that meant Ayn Rand had absurd praise for me while we were lovers and friends but once we fell out I was a phony and a fraudulent.
+So that meant Ayn Rand had absurd praise for me while we were lovers and friends but once we fell out I was a phony and fraudulent.
 I could see happening to me what had happened to others.